Troubleshooting PPT2HTML problems

 - On the right side of the Help pane, beneath About PowerPoint and next to Version it'll say either 32-bit or 64-bit

-Have you installed a "Click to Run" version of Office 2010?
+Did you install a "Click to Run" version of Office 2010?

 - Press ALT + F11